ymollard/python-advanced-slides/slides.md

 Pip installs packages in the current Python installation's `site-packages` directory which is, depending the situation:
 1. Inside your virtual environment if some venv is activated
-2. Inside your local hoem directory `/home/<user>/.local/lib` if you cannot write to system directories (i.e. you are not root)
+2. Inside your local home directory `/home/<user>/.local/lib` if you cannot write to system directories (i.e. you are not root)
 3. Inside system's directories such as `/usr/lib/python3.8/` if you are root (🚨 This is dangerous and not advisable in general)

 ---